Hans Raj Hans: Musical career

-As a youth, Hans learned from music director Charanjit Ahuja.
-Then he started singing Punjabi folk, devotional and Sufi music.
-He worked with Nusrat Fateh Ali Khan, in the movie Kachche Dhaage.
+In his youth, Hans learned from music director Charanjit Ahuja.
+Then he started singing Punjabi folk, devotional, and Sufi music.
+He worked with Nusrat Fateh Ali Khan in the movie Kachche Dhaage.

 Hans has been an honorary music professor at Washington DC University and San Jose State University.

 Political career

-Hans joined the Shiromani Akali Dal party in January 2009 and in May of that year, he contested the Jalandhar, Punjab, India constituency.

-He resigned on 18 December 2014 and joined the Indian National Congress in February 2016.

-He joined Bharatiya Janata Party on 10 December 2016.
-He defeated and replaced Udit Raj as the candidate representing North West Delhi in the 2019 Indian general election.
+Hans joined Shiromani Akali Dal in January 2009 and in May of that year, he contested unsuccessfully from Jalandhar Lok Sabha constituency.
+Later he resigned from Shiromani Akali Dal on 18 December 2014.
+In February 2016, he joined Indian National Congress and later in December 2016, he joined Bharatiya Janata Party.
+In 2019 Indian general election, he was elected from the North West Delhi Lok Sabha constituency.
+In 2024 Indian general election, he unsuccessfully contested from Faridkot Lok Sabha constituency and stood at fifth position.